quot3s/quot3s.github.io/quotes2.md

   </div>

   <div class="quote-card">
-    <div class="quote-text">No matter how much you assimilate, your skin color never will.
+    <div class="quote-text">No matter how much you assimilate, your biological features never will.
 Never forget your roots.</div>
   </div>

   <div class="quote-card">